Deborah Kass: Works

 In 2012 Kass's work was the subject of a mid-career retrospective Deborah Kass, Before and Happily Ever After at The Andy Warhol Museum in Pittsburgh, PA.
 An accompanying catalogue published by Skira Rizzoli, included essays by noted art historians Griselda Pollock, Irving Sandler, Robert Storr, Eric C. Shiner and writers and filmmakers Lisa Leibmann, Brooks Adams, and John Waters.

 Kass's work has been shown at international private and public venues including at the Venice Biennale, the Istanbul Biennale, the Museum Ludwig, Cologne, the Museum of Modern Art, The Jewish Museum, New York, the National Portrait Gallery, and the Museum of Fine Arts, Boston.
-A survey show, Deborah Kass, The Warhol Project traveled across the country from 1999–2001.
+A survey show, Deborah Kass, The Warhol Project traveled across the country from 1999 to 2001.
 She is a Senior Critic in the Yale University M.F.A.
 Painting Program.

 Kass's later paintings often borrow their titles from song lyrics.
 Her series feel good paintings for feel bad times, incorporates lyrics borrowed from The Great American Songbook, which address history, power, and gender relations that resonate with Kass's themes in her own work.

 Art History Paintings 1989–1992

 In Kass's first significant body of work, the Art History Paintings, she combined frames lifted from Disney cartoons and panels of Charles Schulz comics with slices of paintings from Paul Cézanne, Jasper Johns, Robert Motherwell, Pablo Picasso, Jackson Pollock, David Salle, Andy Warhol, and other contemporary sources.
 Establishing appropriation as her primary mode of working, these early paintings also introduced many of the central concerns of her work to the present.
-Before and Happily Ever After, for example, coupled Andy Warhol’s painting of an advertisement for a nose job with a movie still of Cinderella fitting her foot into her glass slipper, touching on notions of Americanism and identity in popular culture.
+Before and Happily Ever After, for example, coupled Andy Warhol's painting of an advertisement for a nose job with a movie still of Cinderella fitting her foot into her glass slipper, touching on notions of Americanism and identity in popular culture.
 The Art History Paintings series engages critically with the history of politics and art making, especially exploring the power relationship of men and women in society.
 Deborah Kass's work reveals a personal relationship she shares with particular artworks, songs and personalities, many of which are referenced directly in her paintings.